Skip to content

 In order to plan treatment and predict prognosis, a doctor determines a person’s cancer stage using the results of diagnostic tests, imaging scans, and samples taken from surgery.

-For ovarian cancer, your doctor will likely use the American Joint Committee on Cancer (AJCC) or International Federation of Gynecology and Obstetrics (FIGO) staging systems, which provide similar information.
-These systems help doctors assign a stage based on the location of tumors, including whether it has spread to nearby lymph nodes or to other areas of the body.
+For ovarian cancer, your doctor will likely use the American Joint Committee on Cancer (AJCC) or International Federation of Gynecology and Obstetrics (FIGO) staging systems.
+These systems help doctors assign a stage based on the tumor’s location and whether it has spread to nearby lymph nodes or other areas of the body.

-Another note on staging: generally speaking, ovarian cancer stage refers to its pathological stage, or surgical stage.
-This is largely determined by tissue samples that have been surgically removed and biopsied.
-If surgery is not possible, a doctor may assign the cancer a clinical stage, based on imaging and physical exam.
-If a patient then undergoes surgical biopsy, those results will then inform the cancer’s pathological stage classification.
+Generally, ovarian cancer stage refers to its pathological stage (surgical stage), determined by tissue samples surgically removed and biopsied.
+If surgery is not possible, a clinical stage is assigned based on imaging and physical exams.
+Subsequent surgical biopsy results can update the pathological stage classification.

-Note: The medical standard is to refer to stages using Roman numerals, i.e., Stage I, Stage II, Stage III and Stage IV.
+Note: Stages are referred to using Roman numerals (e.g., Stage I, Stage II, Stage III, Stage IV).

 Understanding Survival Rates for Ovarian Cancer Stages